Her story

 Health benefits of outdoor swimming

 Gayle is not alone in enjoying health benefits from outdoor swimming.
-Many people enjoy cold water swimming during menopause.
-Scientists are beginning to understand its benefits:
+Many people enjoy cold water swimming during menopause and researchers are beginning to understand its benefits:

 Swimming is an excellent form of exercise whatever the water temperature.
 It combines cardio and resistance training to give you a great, all-round workout.
 This in turn helps with your overall fitness, weight management, muscle mass and bone density.